Sharp Degree Bounds for Sum-of-Squares Certificates on Projective Curves: A Bertini Theorem for Separators

 \section{A Bertini Theorem for Separators}

 In this section, we explore the properties of separating hyperplanes within convex algebraic geometry.
 Two cones $C_1$ and $C_2$ in a real vector space are \define{well-separated} if there exists a linear functional $\ell$ such that $\ell(v) > 0$ for all nonzero $v \in C_1$ and $\ell(v) < 0$ for all nonzero $v \in C_2$.
 A linear functional $\ell$ with these properties is called a \define{strict separator}.
-If $C_1$ and $C_2$ are pointed, then being well-separated is equivalent to $C_1 \cap C_2 = \{0\}$.
+If $C_1$ and $C_2$ are pointed (closed and contain no lines), then being well-separated is equivalent to $C_1 \cap C_2 = \{ 0 \}$.

 The main result in this section is an analogue of Bertini's Theorem to convex algebraic geometry.
-As in Section~\ref{sec:many-faceted}, $X \subseteq \PP^n$ is a real projective subscheme with $\ZZ$-graded coordinate ring $R = S/I_X$ and $S := \RR[x_0,x_1,\dotsc,x_n]$.
-Given an element $f \in R_{2j}$, we set $f \cdot \Sos_{X,2k} := \{ fg \in R_{2j+2k} : g \in \Sos_{X,2k} \}$.
-For a nonzero homogeneous polynomial $h \in S$, the associated hypersurface section of $X$ is the subscheme $X' := X \cap \variety(h) \subset \PP^n$.
-The $\ZZ$-graded coordinate ring of $X'$ is the quotient $R' := S/I_{X'}$ where $I_{X'}$ is the saturated homogeneous ideal $(I_X + \langle h \rangle : \langle x_0, x_1, \dotsc, x_n\rangle^\infty)$.
+As in Section~\ref{sec:many-faceted}, $X \subseteq \PP^n$ is a real projective subscheme with $\ZZ$-graded coordinate ring $R = S/I_X$ and $S = \RR[x_0, x_1, \dotsc, x_n]$.
+Given an element $f \in R_{2j}$, we set $f \cdot \Sos_{X,2k} \coloneq \{ fg \in R_{2j+2k} : g \in \Sos_{X,2k} \}$.
+For a nonzero homogeneous polynomial $h \in S$, the associated hypersurface section of $X$ is the subscheme $X' \coloneq X \cap \variety(h) \subset \PP^n$.
+The $\ZZ$-graded coordinate ring of $X'$ is the quotient $R' \coloneq S/I_{X'}$ where $I_{X'}$ is the saturated homogeneous ideal $(I_X + \langle h \rangle : \langle x_0, x_1, \dotsc, x_n\rangle^\infty)$.
 We write $f' \in R'_{2j}$ for the canonical image of $f \in R_{2j}$.

 \begin{theorem} Fix positive integers $j$ and $k$.
 Let $X \subseteq \PP^n$ be a real projective subscheme with coordinate ring $R$ such that the map $\eta_g \colon R_{j+k} \to R_{2j+2k}$ is injective for all nonzero $g \in R_{j+k}$, and consider a nonzerodivisor $f \in R_{2j}$.
 If the cones $\Sos_{X,2j+2k}$ and $f \cdot \Sos_{X,2k}$ are well-separated, then the set of hypersurface sections $X'$ of $X$, such that $\Sos_{X',2j+2k}$ and $f' \cdot \Sos_{X',2k}$ are well-separated, contains a nonempty open subset of $\PP(R_{j+k})$ in the Euclidean topology. \end{theorem}